gohrco/TPL-Override/README.md

 ## Things to be aware of

+### Version support
+This version of TPL_Override is tested against 6.3 and not very thoroughly.
+There may be templates or there may be earlier versions that this will not work with.
+Sorry!

 ### Template Cache
 Be sure to clear your template cache in WHMCS > Utilities > System > Cleanup to ensure you are loading the latest version of your custom file.